Butterfly Equity

-Butterfly Equity, also known as BFLY, is an American private equity company based in Beverly Hills, California.
+Butterfly Equity LP is an American private equity company based in Beverly Hills, California co-founded by Dustin Beck.
 Butterfly specializes in food investments, and is the owner of Qdoba, Bolthouse Farms, and Chosen Foods.

+Investments

 In 2021, Butterfly invested in MaryRuth Ghiyam's MaryRuth Organics, LLC, a health and wellness brand operating in the premium vitamins, minerals, and supplements.

+Generous Brands, a portfolio company of Butterfly, acquired Health-Ade kombucha in 2025.
+Butterfly reportedly acquired the kombucha brand for $500 million from fellow private-equity investors First Bev and Manna Tree Partners.